Anushar20201/friendsbook/README.md

 ### Description

-AS A social media startup
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+FRIENDSBOOK is a social network application that uses a NoSQL database - MongoDB SO THAT your website can handle large amounts of unstructured data.
+Using this application, we can perform CRUD operations on a user and his thoughts.
+In addition to this, we can tag friends to a user and also monitor reactions of thoughts.
+I have used use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js (Links to an external site.) and Mongoose (Links to an external site.) packages, I have used a JavaScript date library  to format timestamps.

 ### Use cases